 CPS In-Motion offers one of the most complete Lactate Threshold testing services available in London.
-Direct blood lactate profiling is a unique physiological performance assessment beneficial to all endurance athletes.
+Direct blood lactate profiling is an extremely informative physiological performance assessment beneficial to all endurance athletes.

 The Maximum Lactate Steady State (MLSS) parameter we determine from the assessment is a strong predictive performance parameter, representative of all-round cycling (power), or running (pace) ability.